• Skip to primary navigation

 • Pizza Scrolls

-• Baking powder – instead of yeast, helps the scroll dough rise.
+• Baking powder – is used instead of yeast and helps the scroll dough rise.

-• Pizza sauce – I use passata and a sprinkling of oregano, or homemade pizza sauce.
+• Pizza sauce – I often have a batch of homemade pizza sauce in the fridge or freezer ready to use, otherwise I mix passata with a pinch of dried oregano.
 You can also use bought pizza sauce.

-• Vegetables – green or red capsicum/pepper, tinned sweetcorn (drain it first), finely diced pineapple (make sure to drain as much juice from it as possible), cooked mushrooms.
+• Vegetables – these savoury scrolls are a very useful recipe for using up bits and pieces from the fridge: green or red capsicum/pepper, tinned sweetcorn (drain it first), finely diced pineapple (make sure to drain as much juice from it as possible), cooked mushrooms, or finely chopped spring onions.

 overhead photo of ingredients needed to make pizza scrolls, all measured and laid out in individual bowls and plates